Time is running out to get one of the highest… and safest… returns in the market on your cash. And if you don’t act soon, the window will close.

 Plus, that return could be nearly 1.2 times higher than the 10-year yield of 4.13%.
 And 1.7 times higher than the 1.82% dividend yield of the S&P 500.

-The downside?
-If you sell your I bond between years 2 and 5, you’ll incur a three-month interest penalty.
+If you sell your I bond within the first five years, you’ll incur a three-month penalty on the interest.

 However, if you have cash sitting in a savings account, this could be an optimal place to park it.